verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

    vmi-system-grafana   <none>   grafana.vmi.system.default.123.456.789.10.nip.io   123.456.789.10   80, 443   26h
    ```

-- Get the password for the user `verrazzano`
+- Get the password for the user `verrazzano`.
    ```
    $ kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
    ```
-- Access Grafana in a browser using the previous hostname
+- Access Grafana in a browser using the previous hostname.
-- Log in using the `verrazzano` user and the previous password
+- Log in using the `verrazzano` user and the previous password.

 ![Grafana](../../../images/grafana-initial-page.png)